automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Xixianykus.md

 # Xixianykus
-## Description: A long-legged dino-bird from eastern Asia.
+## A long-legged dino-bird from eastern Asia.